FAQ Becoming a Member

 6. What is the process if I was a former REALTOR® member within the past year?

 Any licensee returning after less than one year will be charged a $125 application fee and any related dues owed.
+If more than a year the lincsee shall pay as if a new member.

 7. What is the Membership process if I am a REALTOR® member in another association of REALTORS®?